 one example), the effective oil's OWN thickness INcreases.
 This is so

-even with the ends of the bearing open.
+even with the ends of the bearing open to 'release trapped oil'.
 This is a special

 property of "thin oil films", and has very little to do with

 mechanical pressure in and of itself as a trapped medium.

 Yes, I know this all sounds quite wrong.

 A THIN (lower viscosity number) oil is vastly easier to pump and thereby get through the 'system', and INTO VITAL AREAS QUICKLY, and will support massively heavy loads.
 So, a manufacturer uses tighter tolerances on those bearings, less clearance and a thinner oil.
 This engine then needs more oil pump pressure, but that INcreases fluid friction.
 No entirely free lunch here.
 Another factor is high rotational speeds.
 The faster the surface speed, the more the oil is formed into a cushion, which allows even higher loading.
 There are many types of surfaces in our motorcycles.
 Some slide, some roll, some are fluid-based.
 There are a lot of forces and peculiar things at work.